tseylerd/Unblockt/extension/README.md

 - Only default source code locations are supported for source sets.
 - Code analysis for Gradle build scripts is not available.
 - Gradle Kotlin plugin version 2.1.0 or later is required for non-JVM projects.
-- The extension works best with small JVM projects and may be unstable or perform poorly on larger or multiplatform projects.
-Please report any issues encountered.

 ## Roadmap
 Future features will depend on user feedback.
 Currently planned: